NativeScript/docs-v7/docs/runtimes/ios/how-to/debug-ios-runtime.md

 title: Debugging the iOS Runtime within your app's XCode project
 description: Add the iOS Runtime .xcodeproj to an existing app
 position: 0
-slug: degub-ios-runtime
+slug: debug-ios-runtime
 ---

-# Debugging the iOS Runtime within your app's XCode project/Users/dermendz/dev/docs/build/_config.yml
+# Debugging the iOS Runtime within your app's XCode project

 ##What is this document about?

-In certain scenarios where runtime errors occur the debug info provided by the NativeScript CLI or by the application's XCode project is not sufficient.
-This article will guide you through the steps needed to debug iOS Runtime library as a part of your Nativescript application.
+In certain scenarios where runtime errors occur, the debug info provided by the NativeScript CLI or by the application's XCode project is not sufficient.
+This article will guide you through the steps needed to debug the iOS Runtime library as a part of your NativeScript application.
 It implies you have the [ios-runtime repository](https://github.com/NativeScript/ios-runtime) already cloned and set up.
 For more info on how to setup the ios-runtime project on your machine refer to its [README](https://github.com/NativeScript/ios-runtime/blob/master/README.md).

 ## Creating the sample application